wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-authentication/includes/implement-pw-alternatives.md

 ![Password Risk Data](../media/icon21.png)

-In the above example, Christina would leverage Windows Hello directly on her laptop to sign in to her system.
-She’d enter her PIN or look directly into the camera to verify her identity.
-Windows Hello verifies her identity and generates the required security keys to grant her the right access to the right materials.
+In the above example, Christina would leverage Windows Hello directly on her laptop to sign in to the corporate network.
+She’d enter her PIN or look directly into the camera to verify identity.
+Windows Hello verifies her identity and generates the required security keys to grant the right access to the right materials.

 ## Learn More
 •	(Windows Hello for Business Overview)[https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-overview]